 The History Of The Pisco Sour

 There is a debate whether the Pisco Sour was invented in Peru or Chile and it has merit.
 Both Peru and Chile argue who invented Pisco in the first place and while similar drinks may have been made around the same time in both places, the recipe that is considered canon was invented in Lima, Peru in the 1920s by Victor Morris.
-An American immigrant living in Peru, Victor Morris was most likely just substituting the local spirit, pisco, in his whiskey sour with egg whites.
+An American immigrant living in Peru, Victor Morris was most likely just making a sour with egg whites and using the local spirit pisco as the base.
+He also is most likely the real inventor of this cocktail.
+Mixing drinks in this style was very much an American and British way of making drinks.
+The local Peruvians or Chileans were most likely drinking their pisco straight.

 But How Does it Taste